 In the past, royal spoonbills occasionally reached New Zealand in winter.
 The first recorded breeding was at the kōtuku (white heron) colony in South Westland in 1949.
-Numbers have fluctuated, but a 2000 winter census counted 956.
+Numbers have fluctuated, but a 2000 census counted 956.
 A 2012 census found 2360, in 19 breeding colonies around the country.

 Breeding and dispersal

 Royal spoonbills breed at about a dozen coastal sites, some of them near kōtuku, shag and gull colonies.
 Some nests are high in kahikatea trees, others on low shrubs or on the ground.
 After breeding they disperse to estuaries and wetlands around the country, especially in Northland.
 Small flocks fly in a V formation.